Xbox One backwards compatibility – How to play Xbox 360 games on Xbox One

 The Xbox One is fundamentally different to the Xbox 360.
 It uses a x86-64 processor architecture processor, just like most current PCs and laptops, as opposed to the Xbox 360’s PowerPC (PPC) chip.
 Why did Microsoft choose to shift to this architecture?
 The reasons are simple – it wanted to keep costs low and make game developers' lives easier.

 It’s arguable that the PowerPC architecture is better than the x86 one – it’s newer for a start, PPC was created by Motorola, IBM and Apple to compete with Intel in the 90s.
-However, since then the PPC architecture has lost favour, primarily because it was a lot cheaper to manufacture the x86 architecture processor.
-This is mainly due to scale – practically every PC and laptop uses one.
+However since then the PPC architecture has lost favour, primarily because it was a lot cheaper to manufacture x86 processors.
+This is down to scale – practically every PC and laptop uses one.
 There's more to it though.
 AMD and Intel aggressively invested in the technology and advanced x86 at a faster rate than the PPC backers could cope with.
 In the end even Apple dumped PPC in 2006 and switched to Intel x86 processors for their iMac and Macbook ranges.

 More power at a lower cost means a cheaper console to produce.
 Some of those savings are even passed onto the consumer.
 Win-win, sort of.

 The second aspect is, perhaps, more interesting.
 Having the same x86 architecture as the PC means that games can be ported much more easily from the Xbox One to PC, and vice-versa.
 This means less complexity, shorter development times and fewer dodgy ports – the bane of many a gamer.
-In addition the PS4 also uses a very similar x86 AMD Jaguar processor, which will further help developers when creating cross-platform games like Assassin's Creed 4 or Call of Duty: Ghosts.
+In addition the PS4 also uses a very similar x86 AMD Jaguar processor, which will further help developers when creating cross-platform games.

 An Xbox One controller with with play and charge kit will set you back £59.99 or £44.99 for it without the extra battery.
 In the US that's $75 and $60 respectively.
 Microsoft has also just announced a rather fantastic looking ‘Elite’ controller.
 This lets you customise your game with replaceable triggers, a new stainless steel d-pad and a host of other improvements.
 It’s available now for £129.99.
 Yes, that much.